An optimal control model of mosquito reduction management in a dengue endemic region: Introduction

-\textit{Aedes aegypti} belongs to species which inhabit in domestic water containers: bath vessels, flowerpots, drums, tins, unused tyres, untreated swimming pools, or even in curved broads where it is possible for water to last on for long time \cite{LHG1987}.
+\textit{Aedes aegypti} belongs to species that inhabit in domestic water containers: bath vessels, flowerpots, drums, tins, unused tyres, untreated swimming pools, or even in curved broads where it is possible for water to last on for long time \cite{LHG87c}.
 Both male and female adult mosquitoes feed on nectar.
-Only females require additional blood sources to obtain nutrients before producing eggs and during eggs maturation.
-Note that a single female can lay down at one time about 100--200 immersing eggs in water \cite{CHF2010}.
+Only females require additional blood sources to obtain nutrients before producing eggs and during eggs' maturation.
+Note that a single female can lay down at one time about 100--200 immersing eggs in water \cite{CHF10c}.
 Potential eggs can be produced by \emph{Aedes aegypti} females up to five batches during their lifetime.
-An egg needs 2--5 days to maturate its living embryo, depending on water temperature \cite{JHH1965,MC2011}.
-In an advanced growth, each egg turns to a larva which posteriorly withstands for 5--10 days depending on water temperature and air humidity \cite{GGM1995}.
-This living larva usually eats algae and microorganisms in water surface, making each individual competes with its owns for logistics.
-A discussion on competitions amongst larvae can become important after the fact that in a joint container, \textit{Aedes albopictus} larvae outcompete \textit{Aedes aegypti} larvae, thus the winners develop at a faster rate \cite{Bar1996}.
+An egg needs 2--5 days to maturate its living embryo, depending on the water temperature \cite{JHH65c,MC11c}.
+In an advanced growth, each egg turns to a larva that posteriorly withstands for 5--10 days depending on the water temperature and air humidity \cite{GGM95c}.
+This living larva usually eats algae and microorganisms in the water surface, making each individual competes with its own for logistics.
+A discussion about competition among larvae becomes important after the fact that in a joint container, \textit{Aedes albopictus} larvae outcompete \textit{Aedes aegypti} larvae, thus the winners develop at a faster rate \cite{Bar96c}.
 In the prescribed range of lifetime, each larva undergoes four times skin exfoliation and turns to a pupa at the very end of the processes.
-An idle pupa needs to wait for 1--5 days before it metamorphoses into an adult \cite{MRB2012}.
-In addition, the living adult can generally survive for 10 days, or in some extreme cases for 2--4 weeks \cite{ZK2010}.
+An idle pupa needs to wait for 1--5 days before it metamorphoses into an adult \cite{MRB12c}.
+In addition, the living adult can generally survive for 10 days, or in some extreme cases for 2--4 weeks \cite{ZK10c}.